Patients' Guide to Spine Surgery

 When sitting for meals, limit this to 20 minutes and use an upright chair/stool.

-Avoid driving until you discuss this with Mr. Malham at your 4 week postoperative review.
+Avoid driving until you discuss this with Prof. Malham at your 4 week postoperative review.
 You can travel by car as a passenger for short distances only and remember to recline the seat 30 degrees to keep your back straight.

 You may resume normal sexual activities as long as you take the passive role.
 If back discomfort increases stop immediately.